Testing homogeneity in dynamic discrete games in finite samples: Theoretical properties

 Lemma \ref{lem:GI_is_group} in the appendix shows that ${\bf G}(I)$ is a transformation group.
-By Definition \ref{def:GI}, ${\bf G}(I)$ is the group representation of Steps 2-3 of our MCMC algorithm.
-Given a randomly chosen pair of markets $I^{(k)}$ in Step 1, Steps 2-3 obtain the next element of the Markov chain $X^{(k)} = (S^{(k)},A^{(k)})$ by applying a randomly chosen transformation in ${\bf G}(I^{(k)})$ to the preceding element of the Markov chain, $X^{(k-1)}$.
+By Definition \ref{def:GI}, ${\bf G}(I)$ is the transformation group representation of Steps 2-3 of our MCMC algorithm.
+Given a randomly chosen pair of markets $I^{(k)}$ in step 1, steps 2-3 obtain the next element of the Markov chain $X^{(k)} = (S^{(k)},A^{(k)})$ by selecting a randomly chosen element of $\{g(X^{(k-1)})\colon{g}\in{\bf G}(I^{(k)})\}$.
 In this sense, Steps 2-3 of our MCMC algorithm are a specific way of choosing a particular transformation in ${\bf G}(I^{(k)})$.

-By the description in the previous paragraph, our MCMC algorithm randomly chooses transformations in ${\bf G}(I)$ for random pairs of markets $I$, and iteratively applies them to the data.
+By the description in the previous paragraph, our MCMC algorithm applies a randomly chosen transformation in ${\bf G}(I)$ for random pairs of markets $I$, and iteratively applies them to the data.
 These iterative transformations are related to the set that we define next.